Jimmy Kessler: Academics and leadership

-Based on his long interest in Texas Jewish history, in concert with colleagues and friends, Kessler founded the Texas Jewish Historical Society in March of 1980.
+Based on his long interest in Texas Jewish history, in concert with colleagues and friends, Kessler founded the Texas Jewish Historical Society in March 1980.
 He was also elected the first and founding president.
 Today the society has grown to more 750 members and has sponsored and supported research for scholars and students of Texas Jewish history.

 Kessler was a member of the Editorial Advisory Board for the Texas State Historical Association's Handbook of Texas, where he also held the position of Jewish History Editor.

 Public service

 Kessler was engaged in numerous public activities: he was appointed as the first Chairman of the Church-State Relations Advisory Board of the Texas Department of Human Resources.

 He participated in the management of foundations, such as director of the Harris & Eliza Kempner Fund, trustee for the Abe and Anne Siebel Fund, and director of the Abe and Peggy Levy Fund.
 He was a 27-year member of the Institutional Review Board of the University of Texas Medical Branch.
 He was a member of the Human Research Committee at the Transitional Learning Center, and founding chair of the Community Liaison Committee for the Galveston National Laboratory.

 He was chaplain for the Galveston County Sheriff's Office.

 In July 2009, Kessler became the first rabbi in the 171-year history of Texas freemasonry to be named the presiding officer of a Masonic lodge, when Harmony Lodge of Galveston installed him as its new leader.
 Harmony Lodge was established in 1839.
 In 2015 he was appointed the Grand Chaplain of the Most Worshipful Grand Lodge of Texas, FA&AM.
 Jimmy Kessler was a 33rd Degree Scottish Rite Mason and was also a York Rite Mason.